2024 US Open purse, winner’s share, prize money payout

 Beyond money, there are important points, perks and benefits on the line for the field -- in particular, the tournament winner.

-The winner of this event earns 700 FedEx Cup points, as will be the case for Signature events.
+The winner of this event earns 750 FedEx Cup points, as will be the case for major events.
 The winner gets 100 Official World Golf Ranking points, with the points available based on field strength.

 The champion will enjoy the benefits of winning PGA Tour event, including a five-year exemption on the PGA Tour and an exemption into next five years of the Masters, PGA Championship and British Open Championship -- as well as a 10-year US open exemption.